ProfessorAkram/Unity-Programming/docs/unity-basic-movement.md

 private float _speed = 5f; // Good practice: keep fields private
 ```

-However, in Unity, **public fields** are automatically displayed in the Inspector, which makes it convenient to adjust values without touching the code.
+In Unity, **public fields** are automatically displayed in the Inspector, which makes it convenient to adjust values without touching the code.
 This is especially useful when:

 - You want to tweak values in the Editor for testing or balancing.
 - You are working on a team, and a designer or level designer needs access to adjust variables like speed, jump height, or health.